tuttelikz/tuttelikz/README.md

 I'm San, a research engineer/scientist with background in digital healthcare.

-I have completed my Ph.D. in Biomedical Engineering from Ulsan National Institute of Science and Technology.
+I have completed my Ph.D. in Biomedical Engineering from UNIST.

 Open to new opportunities.